Skip to contents

 How It Works for the User

-1. Install the Filter: The user must obtain and install the desired filter plugin.
-These are often distributed by other scientific software packages (e.g., h5py for Python) or can be compiled from source.
+1. Install the Filter: The user must obtain and install the desired filter plugin (like the SZ3 or VBZ plugin).
+These can often be compiled from source or are distributed by other scientific software packages (e.g., h5py for Python).

 2. Set the Plugin Path: The user must tell the HDF5 library where to find the installed plugins by setting the HDF5_PLUGIN_PATH environment variable.

-For example, if a user has the Blosc filter plugin installed in /opt/hdf5/plugins, they can enable it in R like this:
+For example, if a user has the SZ3 filter plugin installed in /opt/hdf5/plugins, they can enable it in R like this:

 # Tell HDF5 where to find filter plugins